parvathycec/Timeline2GUI/README.md

 How to run the tool?

 Checkout the csvtable repo.
-The files needed are Timeline.py, help.png, configuration.txt All the above-mentioned files should be in one folder. python Timeline.py
+The files needed are Timeline.py, help.png, configuration.txt
+All the above-mentioned files should be in one folder.

+Command to run the tool in command line:

+python Timeline.py